MW, 12:55 - 1:45 P.M., Fall 2018

 Honors College Catapult is designed to place ambitious, high-achieving students on a trajectory toward nationally competitive awards and/or graduate and professional programs of study.
 Students in the course will prepare their academic resume, construct a personal statement, and answer essay prompts, all of which will be consistent with graduate or professional school admission.
 Additional topics include studying for advanced tests such as the Graduate Record Exam (GRE), building a graduate or professional school timeline, and preparing for interviews.

 Catapult is an eight-week, one-credit-hour course with enrollment based on an application process.
-Selected students will be enrolled in either the first eight weeks or second eight weeks of the Spring 2018 semester.
-Twelve students will be selected per session.
+Selected students will be enrolled in the second eight weeks of the Fall 2018 semester.
+Catapult will be offered in Spring 2019 as well.
+Ten to eleven students will be selected per session.

 What's in it for you: